EkeneOnyekachi/Inventory_Management_API/README.md

+Inventory management API is design to source and store inventories finished goods (products) and thier price.
 # API Reference
 ## Getting Started
 - Base URL: Currently this app can only be run locally and is not hosted as a base URL.
 The API is hosted at the default, http://127.0.0.1:8000/.
 - AUthentication:This version of the application requires authentication.